 Top of the page

 The procedure is usually done in your doctor's office.
-You will get medicine to make you relax or to numb the area.
+You will get medicine to numb the area.

 Your doctor will make several tiny cuts (incisions) in the skin.
 The varicose veins will be removed through the cuts.